chanhyeokseo/datadog-sandbox-terraform-catalog/README.md

-# DogSTAC: Datadog Sandbox manager with Terraform AWS Catalog
+# DogSTAC: Datadog Sandbox with Terraform AWS Catalog

 ## Table of Contents